Mayotte: History

 In 1500, the Maore sultanate was established on the island.
 In 1503, Mayotte was observed and named (firstly Espirito Santo) by Portuguese explorers, but not colonized.
 The island has known several eras of wealth (especially during the 11th century at Acoua or between 9th and 12th centuries at Dembéni), being an important part of the Swahili coast culture.
 However, its sister island Anjouan was preferred by international traders due to its better suitability to large boats, and, for a long time, Mayotte remained poorly developed compared to the three other Comoros islands, often being targeted by pirates and Malagasy or Comorian raids.

 In the early 19th century, Mayotte was controlled by a mercantile family that claimed Omani origins.
 The Sultans of Mayotte had political ties with the Anjouan Sultanate during this period.
 Mayotte was sparsely populated and mainly consisted of Comorian speakers that were politically aligned with the local sultan and the Malagasy who were autonomous.

 In 1832, Mayotte was conquered by Andriantsoly, former king of Iboina on Madagascar; in 1833, it was conquered by the neighbouring sultanate of Mwali (Mohéli in French).
 On 19 November 1835, Mayotte was again conquered by the Ndzuwani Sultanate (Anjouan sultanate in French); a governor was installed with the unusual Islamic style of Qadi (from the Arabic قاض, meaning "judge").
-However, in 1836 it regained its independence under a last local Sultan.
-Andriantsoly won again the island in 1836, but his depopulated and unfortified island was in a weak position towards the sultans of Comoros, Malagasy kings and pirates.
-Looking for the help of a powerful ally, he began to negotiate with the French, installed in the nearby Malagasy island of Nosy Bé in 1840.
+However, in 1836, it regained its independence under a last local Sultan.
+Andriantsoly reconquered the island in 1836, but his depopulated and unfortified island was in a weak position towards the sultans of Comoros, Malagasy kings, and pirates.
+Seeking the help of a powerful ally, he began to negotiate with the French, installed in the nearby Malagasy island of Nosy Bé in 1840.

 Mayotte was purchased by France in 1841, and integrated to the Crown.
 In the immediate aftermath, slavery was abolished and laborers were imported to the area to work in fields and plantations.
-The abolishment of slavery led to several slave-owning elites to leave Mayotte as their authority was undermined.
+The abolition of slavery led to several slave-owning elites leaving Mayotte as their authority was undermined.
 However, the freed slaves were often subsequently forced to work under harsher conditions for the French government or colonists in their plantations.
 Additionally, many of the imported laborers were victims of the slave trade.